ruiponte1990/python_fun/fib/README.md

     return fibArr[n-1]
 ```

 The function checks how far along in the sequence we are by comparing the input of the function to the length of the stored array.
-If it is less than the array length then it knows it can just return the stored value without calling it itself again.
+If it is less than the array length then it knows it can just return the stored value without calling itself again.

 #### performance with timeit: 0.575966119766 seconds